apache/zeppelin/README.md

 ## Getting Started

 ### Before Build
-If you don't have requirements prepared, you will need to install them.
+If you don't have requirements prepared, install it.

-A script to launch a virtual machine with all of the requirements is also available under `/scripts/vagrant/zeppelin-dev`.
-View the README.md at `/scripts/vagrant/zeppelin-dev/README.md` if you wish to use the virtual machine.

-The installation method may vary according to your environment, the following example is for Ubuntu.
+(The installation method may vary according to your environment, example is for Ubuntu.)

 ```
 sudo apt-get update